 - Make sure you have a mix of the 3 types of lighting: Ambient, Task, and Accent

 - Ambient lighting is intended to provide overall light to a room (ceiling light fixtures, recessed lights, and lamps).

 - Task lighting is specific lighting for doing something (desk lamp and pendant lighting over a kitchen counter).

 - Accent lighting is used to highlight an object or wall (picture lighting or sconces).

 - Open your blinds or draperies to let natural light in during the day.
 It will help you sleep better and improve your mood.
 If you don’t have great natural light in your space, add some mirrors to help reflect and bounce light.

 - Light candles at dinner, even if it’s just a casual meal.
 The warm glow of candlelight is soothing and mood-enhancing.
 (Romance not guaranteed, but hey, you never know.)

 - Replace your lightbulbs in more relaxing spaces, like a family room or bedroom, with warm white dimmable LED bulbs.
 They are more pleasing to the eye and relaxing (not to mention they’re energy-efficient.)

-- Purchase a smart lamp (like this one for $35) that has different options for levels of light tailored to different activities and times of day.
+- Purchase a smart lamp (like this one for $35) that has different options for levels of light tailored to different activities and times of the day.
 It sounds gimmicky, but it actually does work and makes a big difference.
-After all it’s got a ton of positive reviews… positive reviews = positive people.
+After all, it’s got a ton of positive reviews… positive reviews = positive people.

 For more options on lighting, check out our posts Lighting Upgrades: 36 Ways to Brighten Up a Rental.